Sundance movies: ‘The Romantics’ & ‘The Kids Are All Right’ among entries

 Spotlight – Documentaries

-Countdown to Zero / USA (Dir.: Lucy Walker) – A fascinating and frightening exploration of the dangers of nuclear weapons.
+Countdown to Zero / USA (Dir.: Lucy Walker).

 Double Take / Germany, Netherlands (Dir.: Johan Grimonprez) – Alfred Hitchcock is unwittingly caught up in a double take on the cold war period.
 As television hijacks cinema, and Khrushchev debates Nixon, sexual politics quietly take off and Hitchcock himself blackmails housewives with brands they can’t refuse.
 Cast: Mark Perry, Ron Burrage.